 What Are Product Categories?

 A group of products that offer similar benefits can be referred to as product categories.
 Products from a same product category will have similar physical features and will offer similar benefits.

-Example, in the luxury cars product category, cars such as the BMW, Mercedes and Audi compete with each other.
+For example, in the luxury cars product category, cars such as the BMW, Mercedes, and Audi compete with each other.

 Product categories can be organized as a hierarchy of categories that resemble a tree structure or can be a flat structure such as a list of product types.
 All the companies relating to your product category will be pursuing the same set of customers and will have the same competitors.